mrb25/VinnyBot/docs/about.rst

 Contributing
 --------------------------
 If you want to help by suggesting a feature or update to Vinny the best way is to reach out to me.
-Either on Vinny's support sever or by making an issue on this repo.
+Either on Vinny's support sever or by making an issue on his repo.
-Check it on GitHub: https://github.com/JessWalters/VinnyBot
+Check it on `GitHub <https://github.com/JessWalters/VinnyBot>`_

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`